Kishan9565/QuoteVault/README.md

-📱 QuoteVault – Android Application
-📌 Overview

-QuoteVault is a modern Android application developed as part of a Mobile Application Developer Assignment.
-The app allows users to explore inspirational quotes across multiple categories, mark their favourite quotes, and manage their profile.
-It is built using Kotlin, MVVM architecture, and Supabase as the backend.

-The project focuses on clean architecture, real-time backend integration, and a smooth user experience.

-🎯 Assignment Objectives Covered

-This project fulfills the following assignment requirements:

-User Authentication (Login / Logout)

-Fetching and displaying data from a backend

-Category-wise content filtering

-Favourite functionality with persistent storage

-Profile screen with user-related information

-Clean UI with Material Design principles

-Proper GitHub repository with documentation

-Demo video explaining the app flow

-🛠 Tech Stack

-Language: Kotlin

-Architecture: MVVM (Model–View–ViewModel)

-UI: XML, Material Components

-Backend: Supabase

-Authentication

-PostgreSQL Database

-Networking & Serialization:

-Supabase Kotlin SDK

-Kotlinx Serialization

-Async Handling: Kotlin Coroutines & Flow

-✨ Features
-🔐 Authentication

-Secure user login using Supabase Authentication

-Session-based login persistence

-Logout functionality from Profile screen

-🏠 Home Screen

-“Quote of the Day” section

-Horizontal list of quote categories

-Vertical list of quotes

-Category-based quote filtering

-Clean and responsive UI

-❤️ Favourite Quotes

-Add or remove quotes from favourites

-Favourites stored securely per user

-Dedicated Favourite screen

-Real-time update using ViewModel & Flow

-👤 Profile Screen

-Displays logged-in user email

-Shows total number of favourite quotes

-Logout functionality

-Ready structure for future enhancements (theme, profile image, etc.)

-🧩 App Architecture (MVVM)

-Model:
-Data classes (Quote, Category, Favourite)

-View:
-Activities & Fragments (Home, Favourite, Profile)

-ViewModel:
-Handles business logic and exposes UI state using StateFlow

-Repository:
-Manages Supabase API calls and data operations

-This separation ensures better scalability, testability, and maintainability.

-📸 Screenshots
+# 📱 QuoteVault – Android Application

+QuoteVault is a modern Android application developed as part of a Mobile Application Developer assignment.
+The application allows users to explore inspirational quotes across different categories, mark their favourite quotes, and manage their profile using secure authentication.

+The project is built using **Kotlin**, follows the **MVVM architecture**, and uses **Supabase** as the backend for authentication and data storage.

+---

+## 🎯 Project Objectives

+- Implement secure user authentication (Login / Logout)
+- Fetch and display data from a backend service
+- Enable category-wise filtering of quotes
+- Allow users to save and manage favourite quotes
+- Display user-related information in the profile section
+- Follow clean architecture and Material Design principles

+---

+## 🛠 Tech Stack

+- **Language:** Kotlin
+- **Architecture:** MVVM (Model–View–ViewModel)
+- **UI:** XML, Material Components
+- **Backend:** Supabase
+  - Authentication
+  - PostgreSQL Database
+- **Async Handling:** Kotlin Coroutines, Flow
+- **Serialization:** Kotlinx Serialization

+---

+## ✨ Features

+### 🔐 Authentication
+- Secure login using Supabase Authentication
+- Session-based login persistence
+- Logout functionality from the profile screen

+### 🏠 Home Screen
+- Quote of the Day
+- Horizontal category list
+- Category-wise quote filtering
+- Clean and responsive user interface

+### ❤️ Favourite Quotes
+- Add or remove quotes from favourites
+- User-specific persistent storage
+- Dedicated favourites screen
+- Real-time updates using ViewModel and Flow

+### 👤 Profile Screen
+- Displays logged-in user email
+- Shows total number of favourite quotes
+- Logout functionality
+- Scalable structure for future enhancements

+---

+## 🧩 Architecture Overview

+The application follows the **MVVM (Model–View–ViewModel)** pattern to ensure scalability and maintainability.